THE ORIGINAL FORMULA FOR FAST IS BACK

 Designed, developed and tested in just half a year, C-type’s stunning undulating body style was informed by the experiences of its designer and aerodynamicist, Malcolm Sayer.

-After serving in the manufacturing division of Bristol Aeroplane Company during the Second World War, Sayer established an Engineering Faculty at Baghdad University in 1948.
+After serving in the manufacturing division of Bristol Aeroplane Company during the Second World War, Sayer established an engineering facility at Baghdad University in 1948.
 Here he learnt some of the key design principles that would later assist in creating C-type’s wind-cheating curves.

 With their fluid aerodynamic bodies, reduced weight and increased power over the standard XK120, the first C-types were ready in the spring of 1951.
 Success was instant.